Visit a Special Venue

 Fort Napoleon

-At the end of the 18th century, France annexed the region.
-Napoleon feared an invasion from England via Ostend harbour and therefore ordered an imposing fort to be built in the dunes in 1811.
-In both world wars, the fort got a new lease of life as artillery quarter for the German army.
-Since 1995, Erfgoed Vlaanderen (the Flemish Heritage Association) has managed the fort.
-It made sure it was restored and turned into an open monument.
+At the end of the 18th century, France annexed our regions.
+Napoleon fears an attack from England on the port of Ostend and therefore has an imposing fortress built in the dunes in 1811.
+During both World Wars, the fortress was again used as an artillery depot by the German army.
+Erfgoed Vlaanderen has been managing Fort Napoleon since 1995.
+Erfgoed Vlaanderen took care of the restoration and turned it into an open monument.
+Today it houses a museum, bistro and restaurant.

 Mercator

-Arctic traveller Adrien de Gerlache designed this three-master which was built in Scotland.
+Polar explorer Adrien de Gerlache designed this three-master that was built in Scotland.
 The Mercator had only two commanders and made 54 voyages.
-In 1956 it repatriated the remains of Father Damien from Molokai.
-In 1960, it sailed into the harbour of Antwerp and in 1961, it was equipped as a museum ship.
-Since 1964, it has been the pearl in Ostend’s crown.
+In 1936 the Mercator retrieved the mortal remains of Father Damien.
+In 1960, the Mercator entered the port of Antwerp.
+In 1961 it was fitted out as a museum ship.
+Since 1964 the Mercator has been a jewel in the crown of Ostend.

-Mu.ZEE is the museum for Belgian art with absolute openness and accessibility.
-It tells stories with a unique Belgian art collection from 1830 to now and is in constant conversation with the international art scene through its state-of-the-art exhibition programme and collection policy.
-Artists and public will find each other in a museum where they can experiment, question and discover.
+Mu.ZEE is the museum for Belgian art with maximum openness and accessibility.
+It tells stories with a unique collection of Belgian art from 1830 to the present day and is in dialogue with the international art scene through a leading exhibition programme and collection policy.
+Artists and the public find each other in a museum where they can experiment, question and discover.

-• Atlantic wall: Walk through two world wars via bunkers and trenches...
-More than sixty bunkers, observation posts and gun batteries connected with two kilometres of open and underground passages together form one of the best preserved parts of the German Atlantic wall defences.
-These German fortifications were built during WWII from the French-Spanish border in the south all the way up to Norway.
-The domain also houses the only preserved German coastal battery from WWI.
-The Prince Charles memorial honours Belgium’s Prince Charles who was Prince Regent of the country from 1944 until 1950 and made the domain his home after his regency.
+Atlantic Wall: Walk through two World Wars in bunkers and trenches ...
+The more than sixty bunkers, observation posts and artillery positions connected by two kilometres of open or subterranean corridors form one of the best-preserved parts of the German Atlantikwall defence line.
+It was built by the Germans during World War II from the French-Spanish border to Norway.
+The domain also contains the only preserved German coastal battery from the First World War.
+The Prince Charles Memorial keeps alive the memory of Prince Charles, who settled on the domain after his Regency (1944 - 1950).

 City museum